 - Castile Soap (peppermint, lavender, or citrus)

 - Essential oils – there are many options, but here are my cleaning favs – Thieves, Purification, Lemon, Lavender, Pine, Citrus Fresh, or Tea Tree

 - 24 oz. plastic spray bottle or 16 oz. brown amber spray bottle

 Castile Soap is traditionally made from Olive Oil and comes from the Castile region of Spain, which is where it derives its name.
-I always always have this on-hand as a natural cleaning ingredient!
-Today it is also made from coconut, castor and hemp oils.
-It is free of animal fats, making it vegan, and free from synthetic ingredients, making it environmentally friendly and biodegradable.
-It is also a gently surfactant, unlike harsh ones such as sodium laureth sulfate that strip your hair and skin of its natural protective oils (like sebum).
+I always always have this on hand as a natural cleaning ingredient!
+Today it is also made from coconut, castor, and hemp oils.
+It is free of animal fats, making it vegan and free from synthetic ingredients, making it environmentally friendly and biodegradable.
+It is also a gentle surfactant, unlike harsh ones such as sodium laureth sulfate that strips your hair and skin of its natural protective oils (like sebum).
 I have written extensively about Castile Soap here on the blog – see all of the ways you can use it here!